wsnh2022/My_Project_ShowCase/README.md

 ## 💡ONE GUI Tab-1:
 ![Description of the image](My_AHK_Project_Snaps/ONE_GUI.png)

-## ONE GUI Templates Tab-2 Manager:
+## ONE GUI Templates Manager Tab-2 :
 ![Description of the image](My_AHK_Project_Snaps/ONE_GUI_Templates_Manager.png)

 ## Any Selected Window Resizer GUI: